Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking

-A new communication approach using an external human-machine interface~(eHMI) is considered one of the solutions to the issues in pedestrian-AV interactions~\citep{schieben2019designing}.
+A new communication approach using an external human-machine interface~(eHMI) is considered one of potential solutions to the issues in pedestrian-AV interactions~\citep{schieben2019designing,Clercq2019}.
 In particular, various studies evaluated the effectiveness of eHMIs in presenting the intentions of AVs to pedestrians using light bars, icons, and text~\citep{rettenmaier2019passing,Stefanie2020,faas2020external,dey2021communicating}.
 Although these studies advocated for good eHMI designs, they could not ensure that pedestrians fully recognize the intentions of AVs, the rationale underlying the intentions of AVs, and the functional limitations of AVs through these eHMIs.
-Particularly, pedestrians with limited experience in interacting with an AV equipped with an eHMI were more affected~\citep{Michal2020,lee2022learning}.
+In particular, pedestrians with limited experience in interacting with an AV equipped with an eHMI were more affected~\citep{Michal2020,lee2022learning,lee2024hello}.
 For example, even if pedestrians clearly recognize that the AV has yielded the right of way through the message ``you go first'' displayed on the eHMI, their understanding may differ regarding when, how, or why the AV displays this information, especially when the sensor range is unknown.
 Furthermore, pedestrians may be uncertain of the time available to cross the road when the message is displayed because it is difficult to predict when the vehicle will start moving again.
-Pedestrians who find it difficult to understand AVs' driving intentions and predict AVs' driving behavior may feel threatened by AVs and respond with unpredictable behaviors.
+If pedestrians are struggling to understand driving intentions and predict the driving behaviors of an AV, they may feel threatened and exhibit unpredictable walking behaviors.

 The above-mentioned problem of eHMIs can be solved by increasing the experience of pedestrians interacting with AVs to understand the intention of the AV from the information on eHMI~\citep{Michal2020,lee2022learning}.
-However, this method usually requires pedestrians to pay for the time to learn the interactions with AVs.
+However, this method often requires pedestrians to engage in ongoing trial and error, imposing a substantial time investment for them to attain proficiency in interacting with AVs.
 Furthermore, pedestrians may experience further risk because they do not fully understand the intention of the AV during this learning process.